Internet and WiFi

 The "Empresa de Telecomunicaciones de Cuba S.A."
 (ETECSA) (in English: Telecommunications Company of Cuba) is the government-owned service provider for the entire country.
 Their services include: telephony, mobile telphony (through their Cubacel branch), and Internet (through their NAUTA branch).

 Internet Corner in hotels (wired computers):

 Every hotel in Cayo Santa Maria offer internet access to their guests; computers are usually located in the lobby area.
-You have to buy a NAUTA Prepaid Internet Card (30 or 60 minutes) at the Front Desk.
-On these cards there's a scratch-off area to reveal the user id (usario) and password (contresena) that you will use to sign-in using the access software installed on the computer.
-Make sure to buy the right type of card, there's one type to be used on computers provided by the hotel, and there's another type to access internet through WiFi (when available) with your own device.
+You have to buy a NAUTA Prepaid Internet Card (Tarjeta de Navegacion), they cost 1 CUC for 60 minutes (since nov.
+2017).
+On these cards there's a scratch-off area to reveal the Login (Usario) and Password (Clave) that you will use to sign-in using the access software installed on the computer.

 Lily & Normand